ttt-fifo/conftl/README.md

 * **template decorator**

-If you have complex computations, which give you the context output, more convenient helper would be the template decorator.
-Here is an example how to use it:
+You define a function which returns the context as a dict.
+You decorate your function with template decorator:

 ```python
 from conftl import template